Horseshoe

 THE TEAM

-The Horseshoe Solar project is being developed by Invenergy's New York development team located in central New York, with support from engineers, construction managers and other professionals at Invenergy's headquarters in Chicago, Illinois.
-Kate Millar, an experienced solar developer, is the dedicated Project Developer for Horseshoe Solar and is supported by Katy Warner, the team's Administrative Assistant, Renewable Development.
+The Horseshoe Solar project is being developed by Invenergy’s growing thirty-person New York development team located across New York State in Ithaca and New York City.
+The team is supported by engineers, construction managers, and other professionals at Invenergy’s headquarters in Chicago, Illinois.
+The Horseshoe Solar project requires a team effort and is led by project developer Todd Knobbe.

 THE PROJECT